-In England, more than 15 million people (over a quarter of the population) have a long-term health condition – a health problem that can't be cured but can be controlled with medication or other therapies.
-Over the next ten years this figure is expected to increase, especially in those living with multiple conditions.
+In England, more than 15 million people (over a quarter of the population) have a long-term health condition.
+This means a health problem that can’t be cured but can be controlled with medication or other therapies.
+Over the next ten years this figure is expected to increase, especially among those living with multiple conditions.
 Care of people with long-term conditions accounts for about 70% of the money we spend on health and social care in England.
 The NHS aims to support people with long-term conditions to be as independent and healthy as possible, preventing complications and the need to go into hospital.

 The question was changed in the 2018 GP Patient Survey to ask, "In the last 12 months, have you had enough support from local services or organisations to help you to manage your condition (or conditions)?”.
-In 2019, only 42% of respondents stated that they definitely had enough support in the last 12 months, and 37% reported that they had not received enough.
-The results from the most recent two surveys are not directly comparable with those from previous surveys.
+Between 2018 and 2020, the percentage of respondents who stated that they definitely had enough support in the last 12 months decreased from 43% to 40%.
+The percentage who reported that they had not received enough support increased slightly from 21% to 22%.
+Note that these results are not directly comparable with those from previous surveys.
 Please see ‘About this data’ for more information.

 There is variation between different age groups in how supported patients feel to manage their long-term health condition(s).
-Results from the 2019 GP Patient Survey show that fewer patients in the younger age groups felt supported to manage their conditions compared to the older age groups.
-Only 71% of respondents aged 16 to 24 felt supported, compared with 85% of respondents aged 65 to 74.
-Once again, those who responded 'I haven't needed support' and 'don't know/can't say' have been excluded for comparison purposes.
+Results from the 2020 GP Patient Survey show that fewer patients in the younger age groups felt supported to manage their condition compared to the older age groups.
+Only 70% of respondents aged 16 to 24 felt supported, compared with 84% of respondents aged 65 to 74.
+Those who responded “I haven’t needed support” and “don’t know/can’t say” have been excluded for comparison purposes.

 There is also an association between the level of deprivation and how supported people feel to manage their long-term health condition(s).
 In 2018/19, a smaller proportion of people from the most deprived areas (52%) said that they felt supported compared to people from the least deprived areas (63%).
 There is a strong correlation between feeling supported and the level of patient deprivation.